What Is Heroin?

 - Mental disorders

 Long-term heroin use also decreases the user’s decision-making ability.
-Heroin addicts become more likely to take risks and make poor decisions, such as sharing needles, exposing them to Hepatitis B and bloodborne diseases like HIV/AIDS.
+Heroin addicts become more likely to take risks and make poor decisions, such as sharing needles, thus exposing them to Hepatitis B, Hepatitis C, and other bloodborne diseases like HIV/AIDS.

-An opioid overdose typically causes slowed breathing, confusion, and unconsciousness.
-Healthcare providers also point out that an overdose doesn’t occur as a sudden event; there are usually signs of overdose even hours beforehand.
+A heroin overdose typically causes slowed breathing, confusion, and unconsciousness.
+Healthcare providers also point out that an overdose of heroin doesn’t always occur as a sudden event; sometimes, signs of overdose can be observed even hours beforehand.